 NOTES: Unlike man, who was created out of the dust of the ground, the woman was created from the man.
 This fact communicates several important truths, the most prominent of which are: (1) like man, woman was created as a special, personal work of God and is therefore man's equal before God; and (2) although the woman was given a different role from man's (Genesis 2:20), both are interdependent.
-The Apostle Paul writes, "However, in the Lord woman is not independent of man nor man of woman; for as woman was made from man, so man is now born of woman.
-And all things are from God."
-(I Corinthians 11:11-12).
+The Apostle Paul writes in I Corinthians 11:11-12: "However, in the Lord, neither is woman independent of man, nor is man independent of woman.
+For as the woman originates from the man, so also the man has his birth through the woman; and all things originate from God."

-- 3. Having established the truth that man is the creative work of God, we must now consider his uniqueness among the rest of creation.
-According to the following phrases from Genesis 1:26, how is man unique compared to the rest of creation? - a.
+3. Having established the truth that man is the creative work of God, we must now consider his uniqueness among the rest of creation.
+According to the following phrases from Genesis 1:26, how is man unique compared to the rest of creation?

+a.
 Let Us make man.